kumar303/nose-nicedots/README.rst

 - If any other plugin needs to patch the unittest result then it will conflict with Nice Dots.
 - Python 2.5, 2.6 and 2.7 are supported at the moment.
 Other versions may or may not work.
 Python 3 is **not** yet supported.
-There are failing tests if you'd like to work on it :)
+There are a few failing tests.